Welcome to Taunton Deane, one of the most strikingly beautiful areas in the entire West Country.

 Both these uplands are classed as Areas of Outstanding Natural Beauty and have retained their own, unique characters.

-But stand in the centre of any of them and you’re no more than a few minutes from beautiful countryside, for Taunton Deane remains a largely rural area, the home of many types of farming from livestock rearing to fruit growing, for which it has long been famed.
+Stand in the centre of any of these towns and you’re no more than a few minutes from beautiful countryside, for Taunton Deane remains a largely rural area and is the home of many types of farming from livestock rearing to fruit growing, for which it has long been famed.

 Taunton Deane Highlights

 Farmhouse B&B on the edge of Taunton, Somerset.
 Businessmen welcome.